Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 - [X] usually we have all our data distributed across multiple tables and if we need to get this data out, we need to write complex queries with joins.

-- [X] it becomes very compelx to handle the maintenance of these large queires views will simplify the consumption and make it easy to maintain
+- [X] it becomes very complex to handle the maintenance of these large queries views will simplify the consumption and make it easy to maintain

 - [X] We can perform the operations like aggregations on the view

 - [X] security , CDS views are also the contracts for data consumption

-- [X] They incldue annotations which drives functionality (read only) write protected
+- [X] They include annotations which drives functionality (read only) write protected

-- [X] View provide also loose coupling to load data (association - join on demand), where as when we use queries and joins thay are always tight coupling. which  brings all the data all the time.
+- [X] View provide also loose coupling to load data (association - join on demand), where as when we use queries and joins they are always tight coupling. which  brings all the data all the time.
 </br>
 </br>
 </br>

-Create (CDSViews.cds) file under db folder as shown below
+Create (CDSViews.cds) file under DB folder as shown below
 </br>
 </br>